top of page

 · Participating in neighborhood events

-· Taking language or cooking classes
+· Taking cooking or language classes

 Don’t expect instant friendships—but be consistent and authentic.

-9. Key Traditions & Festivities
+9. Swiss Culture Guide: Key Traditions, Customs & Festivities

 Here are some cultural events to mark on your calendar: